 Moonsmile is family-friendly theatre, told through mime, puppetry, play, music, and mask.
 It is co-Produced by Goofus Theatre & Yan Tan Tethera.
 You can see Moonsmile at St John with St Mark’s Hall on Friday, 23rd December.
 The performance starts at 2pm.
 There is a chance to meet with the performers after the show and it’s completely free!
-Tickets will be made available in the next week or so via The Met.
+No tickets – just turn up on the day..

 The show – friendship can be anywhere!